Guide to the Honours

 Private nominations, made by individuals or by representatives of organisations to the Cabinet Office, traditionally make up about a quarter of all recommendations.

 The honours list does not cover peerages.
-Starting in May 2000, peers nominated by political parties have been vetted by the House of Lords Appointments Commission.
-The commission is involved in making recommendations for non-party affiliated peerages.
+Since 2000, peers nominated by political parties have been vetted by the House of Lords Appointments Commission.
+The commission is also involved in making recommendations for non-party affiliated peerages.

-An outgoing prime minister also has the right to draw up a dissolution or resignation honours list on leaving office, which is then submitted to the Cabinet Office for approval.
+An outgoing prime minister has the right to draw up a dissolution or resignation honours list on leaving office.
+The honours committees do not assess the list although it is submitted to the Cabinet Office for "probity and propriety checks".
+In the case of peerages, the House of Lords Appointments Commission vets the list.

-In recent years, however, political donations made by a number of recipients have become the subject of media scrutiny.
+In recent years, political donations made by a number of recipients have become the subject of particular scrutiny.

-"The Main Honours Committee must satisfy itself that a party political donation has not influenced the decision to award an honour in any way; the committee must be confident that the candidate would have been a meritorious recipient of an honour if he or she had not made a political donation."
+It added: "The Main Honours Committee must satisfy itself that a party political donation has not influenced the decision to award an honour in any way."

-But in the same year the Commons Public Administration committee urged the government to review the way the whole honours system is administered.
-It called on ministers to set up independent bodies to nominate recipients for awards and decide when they should be withdrawn, suggesting the government's "lack of willingness to clarify and open up the process" was damaging public confidence.
+In the same year the Commons Public Administration Committee urged the government to review the way the honours system is administered, calling on ministers to set up independent bodies to nominate recipients for awards and decide when they should be withdrawn.

 Meanwhile, a list of 277 people who had turned down honours between 1951 and 1999, and who had since died, was made public by the Cabinet Office following a BBC Freedom of Information request.
-The list included the authors Roald Dahl, J G Ballard and Aldous Huxley, and the painters Francis Bacon, Lucien Freud and LS Lowry.
+It included authors Roald Dahl, JG Ballard and Aldous Huxley, and the painters Francis Bacon, Lucien Freud and LS Lowry.

 Types of honours